Stock market's coronavirus plunge conjures 1987 crash flashbacks

 To many who lived through it in the trading pits of Chicago and on trading desks on Wall Street, the index’s current 34 percent plunge over the last 23 trading days has striking similarities.

-“This whole period, this panic that everybody has reached, it just seems and feels like the ‘87 crash,” Blair Hull, the floor broker at the Chicago Board of Trade who bought the 150 major market index futures that traded at the absolute low in 1987, told FOX Business.
+“This whole period, this panic that everybody has reached, it just seems and feels like the ‘87 crash,” Blair Hull, the market maker at the Chicago Board of Trade who bought the 150 major market index futures that traded at the absolute low in 1987, told FOX Business.

 DESPITE CORONAVIRUS, NEW BULL MARKET CAN RUN